Azure/azure-sdk-for-js/sdk/storage/storage-queue/review/storage-queue.api.md

     cors?: CorsRule[];
     // Warning: (ae-forgotten-export) The symbol "Metrics" needs to be exported by the entry point index.d.ts hourMetrics?: Metrics;
-    // Warning: (ae-forgotten-export) The symbol "Logging" needs to be exported by the entry point index.d.ts logging?: Logging;
     minuteMetrics?: Metrics;
+    // Warning: (ae-forgotten-export) The symbol "Logging" needs to be exported by the entry point index.d.ts queueAnalyticsLogging?: Logging;
 }

 // @public